 (3) The State Administrative Tribunal may, on application by the administering body, order the resident to pay to the administering body such compensation (including compensation for loss of rent) as the State Administrative Tribunal thinks fit.

-[Section 69 amended by No. 55 of 2004 s.
+[Section 69 amended: No. 55 of 2004 s.
 1044.]

 70. Goods abandoned by resident after residence contract is terminated